Skip to main content

 New Funding Opportunity

 There are new funding opportunities through the Vermont State Housing Authority for mobile home parks and current and prospective mobile home owners.
-Check out our MHIR page to learn more about the Manufactured Home Improvement and Repair Program (MHIR).
+Check out our MHIR page to learn more about the Manufactured Home Improvement and Repair Program (MHIR) or check out the MHIP page to learn more about the Rapid Response Mobile Home Infill Program (MHIP).

 Vermont Statutes and Rules Protect Residents